rvolz/BicBucStriim/README.md

 Requirements
 ------------
-* Apache web server with PHP 5.2+ and sqlite3 support
+* Apache web server with PHP 5.3+, including support for mcrypt and sqlite3
-* Optional: if mcrypt is available cookies will be encrypted
 * Optional: a working PHP mail (sendmail) installation to send books via e-mail

 License